Kid Curry started as a solution to a problem.

 But by the end of 2020, streetwear store Project was set to move out of a small tenancy on the Ann Street side of Snack Man.
 The Votans saw an opportunity to turn East Street, once just an outpost for the relocated Happy Boy, into a proper mini food precinct.

-Kid Curry the restaurant finally opened this week, six months later than planned.
+Kid Curry the restaurant finally opened in September, six months later than planned.
 What was a quick pivot born out of the Covid-19 incubator is now an intimate 45-seat Nielsen Jenkins-designed restaurant defined by a crisp top-to-toe spotted gum fit-out, moody lighting and a low-benched open kitchen.
 It’s a distinct and arguably slightly grown-up evolution from Happy Boy and Snack Man.

 Those six or seven curries have expanded into a broad menu that incorporates raw and small plates, and a long selection of mains split across seafood and “non-veg” dishes – all the better to take in as many styles of cuisine as possible from India in the northwest all the way down to Indonesia in the southeast.